After an early rise, a shower and a breakfast at Castle Vaalsbroek,…

 I saw these little black glimmer beetles everywhere on my walk on the DMT, often crossing my path…

-Un détour par les vignes et les tonneaux de bière (A detour past wine estates and beer barrels/Een omweg langs wijngaarden en biertonnen)
+Un déviation par les vignes et les tonneaux de bière (A deviation past wine estates and beer barrels/Een omweg langs wijngaarden en biertonnen)

 A while after the trail crossed the Eupenerbaan, it hit another road going south.
 This was where the detour started.
-This detour had a purpose (inspired by the @thedetoureffect philosophy): To stop gaining speed, to stop feeling pressure, to enjoy and completely relax.
+This deviation had a purpose: To stop gaining speed, to stop feeling pressure, to enjoy and completely relax.
 No goals, no deadlines, no summits, no hurry, no appointments no goals, no destinations.
 Enjoy good food and good drinks and hopefully the sun would take a part in this too.
 We dutch have a saying for that:

 Leven als een god in Frankrijk